Keynote Presentation

 Hydrogen Bond Engineering in Metal–Organic Frameworks

-Ms. Yana N. Albrekht
+Yana N. Albrekht

 International Tomography Center SB RAS, Institutskaya Street 3a, Novosibirsk, Russia, 630090